sefko/lenovo-backlight-improved/README.md

 This application runs in the system tray and it can be configured through the menu available there.

-Compared to the factory three states of the backlight, this application offers five different states of the backlight:
+Compared to the factory three states(first three) of the backlight, this application offers five different states of the backlight:

 * Backlight Off
 * Backlight level 1 (No timeout)